profgaelle/ku-besci-research-group/content/authors/alum-anine/_index.md

 ---
 # Display name
-title: Dr Anine Cecilie Riege
+title: Anine Cecilie Riege, PhD

 # Is this the primary user of the site?
 superuser: false